Source code for firedrake.interpolation

 from firedrake import tsfc_interface, utils, functionspaceimpl

-from firedrake.ufl_expr import Argument, action, adjoint
+from firedrake.ufl_expr import Argument, Coargument, action, adjoint as expr_adjoint

-from firedrake.mesh import MissingPointsBehaviour, VertexOnlyMeshMissingPointsError
+from firedrake.mesh import MissingPointsBehaviour, VertexOnlyMeshMissingPointsError, VertexOnlyMeshTopology

 from firedrake.petsc import PETSc